DATE: October 8-9, 2022

 - Stories with the topics of mental health and disability

-Zoe Aline Howard
+Zoe Aline Howard * SOLD OUT *

 Zoe is a literary agent at Howland Literary.
 After working with Howland Literary and Lookout Books while earning her BFA in Creative Writing and Certificate in Publishing from the University of North Carolina Wilmington, Zoe Howard is now building her own list of adult literary fiction and adult nonfiction.
 Zoe is also a literary publicist at Pine State Publicity.
 More than anything, Zoe is drawn to writing that lingers—on language, on character development, on the subtleties of character relationships, on place, on a niche subjects—and makes the details discovered there pop.